 Tune in to Mountain FM for Highway 99 road reports.

-Delays and highway closures are more likely in winter.
+Delays and highway closures can happen any time.
 Please remember to:

-• Pack food, water and necessary supplies for all travellers and pets
+- Pack plenty of food, water and necessary supplies for all travellers and pets

-• Have the fuel topped up and prepare your vehicle with fresh wiper blades, an ice scraper and shovel.
-Carry cold weather windshield washer fluid.
+- In winter, prepare your vehicle with fresh wiper blades, an ice scraper, shovel and cold weather windshield washer fluid.

 Parking